EnterpriseDB/mysql_fdw/README.md

 Contributing
 ------------
-If you experince any bug and have a fix for that, or have a new idea, send the detail along with the patch directly to mysql_fdw @ enterprisedb.com.
-Before submitting a bugfix or new feature, please read the [contributing guidlines][4].
+If you experince any bug and have a fix for that, or have a new idea, create a ticket on github page Before creating a pull request please read the [contributing guidlines][4].

 Support
 -------